cristianscheid/laravel-react-base/README.md

 This project serves as a minimal template for rapid development, using Laravel as a REST API for the backend and React for the frontend, all styled with Tailwind CSS.
 It features user authentication and profile management, providing a solid foundation for building more complex applications.

-> Note: A branch `raw` is available, providing the same project without any styling.
-This is useful for those who prefer plain CSS or frameworks like Bootstrap instead of Tailwind CSS.
-The installation process remains the same; simply use `git clone -b raw` to clone the repository.

 ### Features

 - User signup and login